datarefinery/API-PMH/Discussion.md

 * include format 'text/xml' in requests (through http accepts, extension or format=parameter)
 * text/xml http Content-Types to properly decribe the format of response data,
 * embedding the XML/XSD namespaces in the XML responses as usual

+## Selective Harvesting

+I'd like API-PHM to be fairly agnostic here.
+We are in general of course talking about what OAI-PMH calls 'selective harvesting' and it can also be called searching, filtering etc.

+The reason for being agnostic/minimal is that local implementations could add all manner of functionality through subsets and/or extra request parameters and I see no reason to limit that.
+Nor to dictate what that should be.

+But, if it's to be 'PMH' by name then it stands to reason it must support/require, at a minimum, date based harvesting.

 ## What about API versioning